 Late in 1913, Anderson was given command of New Hampshire (Battleship No. 25) and while in command of that ship, took part in the American intervention at Veracruz, Mexico, in April of 1914.
 Given command of the Second Seaman Regiment, Anderson led that bluejacket landing force ashore and so distinguished himself in the fighting that followed that he was awarded the Medal of Honor.

-Subsequently attending the Naval War College, Anderson served as Supervisor of Naval Auxiliary Reserves, Norfolk, and later as Commander, Squadron 3, Patrol Force, assigned defense duties out of Key West, Fla., during World War I, with Dolphin as his flagship.
+Subsequently attending the Naval War College, Anderson served as Supervisor of Naval Auxiliary Reserves, Norfolk, and later as Commander, Squadron 3, Patrol Force, assigned defense duties out of Key West, Fla., during the Great War [World War I], with Dolphin as his flagship.
 Appointed a rear admiral to rank from 31 August 1917, Anderson commanded Squadron 1, Patrol Force, Atlantic Fleet, for the duration of the First World War.

-Over the next few years, Anderson flew his flag as Commander, Division 1, Cruiser Squadrons, Atlantic Fleet, and as Commandant, 6th Naval District, headquartered at Charleston, S.C., before assuming command of United States Naval Forces in European Waters, with the rank of vice admiral.
+Over the next few years, Anderson flew his flag as Commander, Division 1, Cruiser Squadrons, Atlantic Fleet, and as Commandant, Sixth Naval District, headquartered at Charleston, S.C., before assuming command of U. S. Naval Forces in European Waters, with the rank of vice admiral.
 He was soon redesignated as Commander in Chief, Asiatic Fleet, however, from 28 August 1922.

 Continued turmoil in China had occasioned the presence of substantial numbers of foreign warships in Chinese waters, including the Asiatic Fleet.
 Anderson's ships carried out the usual kinds of peacetime operations ever ready to perform protective service for American nationals.
 During his tour, however, the Fleet distinguished itself in quite an unexpected fashion.